-The Master of Science in Athletic Training (MSAT) program is a two year full-time graduate program.
-There are two options for the MSAT program: 2 year and 5 year.
-The 2 year option is for students who will have completed a bachelor's degree prior to the beginning of the master's program.
-The 5 year option is a dual degree program for incoming freshmen which provides the opportunity for students to complete a BS in Kinesiology and a MS in Athletic Training in five years.
-Regardless of the option, students take the same coursework during the two year professional phase.
+The Master of Science in Athletic Training (MSAT) program is a two-year full-time graduate program.
+There are two options for the MSAT program: two years and five years.
+The two-year option is for students who will have completed a bachelor's degree before the beginning of the master's program.
+The five-year option is a dual degree program for incoming first-year students which provides the opportunity for students to complete a BS in Kinesiology and an MS in Athletic Training in five years.
+Regardless of the option, students take the same coursework during the two-year professional phase.

 The MSAT program offers the highest quality of athletic training education providing both a stimulating academic environment and an in-depth, hands-on clinical experience.

 - Faculty and sports medicine staff dedicated to student success;

 - Small class sizes to allow individualized instruction and career planning;

 - An opportunity to work with elite and Olympic caliber SEC athletes;

 - State of the art athletic training facilities;